 Even sensing someone wiggling uncontrollably during a take could steal attention away and cost the production a take.

-Everyone starts somewhere and more than likely it was at the very bottom of the on set pecking order.
+Just remember — everyone starts somewhere and more than likely it was at the very bottom of the on-set pecking order.